How Have Online Degrees Changed Through The Years?

 The Future of Online Learning

 As student education migrates to the online space, some people might wonder if traditional colleges will disappear entirely.
 While there’s no certainty about whether traditional schooling will disappear in the future, it is certain that there are rising numbers of students pursuing online degrees and education.
 As of 2016, over 6.3 million students took at least one online course, which was a 5.6% increase from 2015.
 If the trend of online students remains as steady as it has for the past 14 years, we can expect to see many more students pursuing their degrees online.
+If you served in the military, there are many additional benefits you can look for, thanks to the chapter 35 gi bill.

 How to Get Experience as an Online College Student